Horace King (architect)

 Horace King (sometimes Horace Godwin) (September 8, 1807 – May 28, 1885) was an African-American architect, engineer, and bridge builder.
 King is considered the most respected bridge builder of the 19th century Deep South, constructing dozens of bridges in Alabama, Georgia, and Mississippi.
-In 1807, King was born into slavery on a South Carolina plantation.
+King was born into slavery on a South Carolina plantation in 1807.
 A slave trader sold him to a man who saw something special in Horace King.
-His owner, John Godwin taught King to read and write as well as how to build at a time when it was illegal to teach slaves.
-King worked hard and despite bondage, racial prejudice and a multitude of obstacles, King focused his life on working hard and being a genuinely good man.
-King built bridges, warehouses, homes, churches, and most importantly, he bridged the depths of racism.
-Ultimately, dignity, respect and freedom were his rewards, as he transcended the color lines inherent in the Old South of the nineteenth century.
-Horace King became a highly accomplished Master Builder and he emerged from the Civil War as a legislator in the State of Alabama.
-Affectionately known as Horace “The Bridge Builder” King and the "Prince of Bridge Builders," he also served his community in many important civic capacities."
+His enslaver, John Godwin, taught King to read and write as well as how to build at a time when it was illegal to teach enslaved people.
+King worked hard, and despite bondage, racial prejudice, and many obstacles, he focused on working hard and being a genuinely good man.
+King built bridges, warehouses, homes, and churches.
+Horace King became a highly accomplished Master Builder and emerged from the Civil War as a legislator in the State of Alabama.
+Affectionately known as Horace "The Bridge Builder" King and the "Prince of Bridge Builders", he also served his community in many important civic capacities."